wltechblog/apacheblock/README.md

 ## Whitelist Configuration

+### IP Whitelist

-The whitelist file contains IP addresses and CIDR ranges that should never be blocked.
+The IP whitelist file contains IP addresses and CIDR ranges that should never be blocked.
 Each entry should be on a separate line.
 Comments are supported using the `#` character.

 Example whitelist file:
 ```